Francis Stuart Wilson: Early life

 Born in Campden Hill, London, Wilson attended St Paul's School before going on to the Royal Military College, Sandhurst.
-Entering the Royal Marines, he was promoted to Lieutenant in July 1901, and in August 1904 was assigned to HMS Euryalus, attached to the North America and West Indies Station.
+Entering the Royal Marines, he was promoted to lieutenant on 1 July 1901, and in early 1903 he was posted to the HMS Prince George, serving in the Channel Fleet.
+In August 1904, he was assigned to HMS Euryalus, attached to the North America and West Indies Station.

 Cricket

-Wilson first played cricket for Jamaica in January 1905, against a touring English team organised by Lord Brackley (later the Lord Brackley.
+Wilson first played cricket for Jamaica in January 1905, against a touring English team organised by Lord Brackley (later the Lord Brackley).
 He appeared in two first-class fixtures, both played at Sabina Park, Kingston, as well as in a 12-a-side game for a "Jamaica Garrison" side.
-Jamaica, captained by Charles Burton, drew the first match and they lost the second comprehensively, with Wilson scoring a half-century in both games.
+Jamaica, captained by Charles Burton, drew the first match and lost the second comprehensively, with Wilson scoring a half-century in both games.
 Wilson's three remaining matches at first-class level came against Trinidad, over a period of ten days in August 1905.
 Trinidad won all three matches, with Wilson, playing as a top-order batsman, failing to record a score above 40.
 He did, however, top-score in the first match of the series, which Jamaica lost by an innings and 123 runs.
 He opened the batting with George Cox – captaining the side in his only first-class appearance – in Jamaica's second innings in the third and final match, which was his last at first-class level.